cgbarrow/cgbarrow/README.md

 # Hello!

 It's good to see you.
 I'm Christopher Barrow, old man developer with some grit and guile.
 Currently doing the leadership thing.
 Been a code monkey for quite a while now.
 I don't code as much as I used to but I still enjoy tinkering here and there.
+All in on AI coding agents.
+Claude, Codex, self-hosted.
+It's made coding fun again!

 ## DailyDev Card